Tuition Costs and Graduate Student Funding Overview

 Traineeships and Fellowships

 New or continuing students may also apply for individual fellowships, which are primarily funded from federal sources like the NIH, CDC, EPA, etc. However, occasionally there are some available from private sources (foundations, private business, and professional organizations like AIHA, SOT, NEHA, NSF).
 DEOHS forwards fellowship opportunity announcements to students whenever notices are sent to us.
-They are also often listed on the department's training opportunities webpage.
-Another good source of information is the Graduate Funding and Information Services Office.

 The Achievement Rewards for College Scientists (ARCS) fellowship provides a total stipend of $17,500 ($7,500 in year one, and $5,000 in years two and three).
 This stipend is in addition to core funding via RA quarters or a traineeship.